Clicky

 A note on vaccinating badgers in the IAA of Wales

 Badger vaccination in the Intensive Action Area (IAA) will hopefully provide useful and valuable results and achieve 'herd immunity' in the badger population - a state in which a large enough proportion of the badgers becomes protected so that the disease is not sustained in the badger population.
 In fact when more than a third of a badger's social group is vaccinated, the risk to unvaccinated cubs is estimated in Reference 22 to reduce by 79%.
-However it is likely that a five-year programme will be insufficient to produce an effect which can be reliably attributed to the vaccine even if the effect is significant and worthwhile.
-In addition to this the effectiveness of the vaccine will be limited for the following reasons.
+However this is due to the reduced infectiousness of badgers they are in contact with and not due to any increase in their own immunity.
+In fact, the following should be noted.

 1. It will not be possible to vaccinate badgers at a time in the badger's life when the badger is most receptive to the vaccine because badgers do not emerge from their setts until they are at least 6 weeks old.15